AdityaBavadekar/Messenger/TermsOfService.md

-# Terms of Service for Messenger
+# Terms of Service for Wave Messenger